-Pre-drill and finish nail last row(s) as needed.
-Trim out walls and ceiling using 3/4" round (avoid nailing into planks).
-Install baseboard to cover gap along floor.
+• Pre-drill and finish nail last row(s) as needed.

 Vertical Wainscot Style

 Glue and Fasten: Nails shall penetrate a minimum of 3/4 inch into bottom plate and studs.
 Each plank shall be fastened with two nails into the bottom plate.